 Rich narrative concepts, dynamic visual approaches

 Comics is a visual literary medium that has a deep history, specific craft demands, and exciting new possibilities as the industry grows.
 CCA’s BFA in Comics is a STEM-designated program, focusing on narrative development, relationships between text and image, and visual storytelling to push the practice to new heights.

 The curriculum includes training in narrative concepts and character development, illustration and design, critical scholarship, and professional practice.
 You’ll become a practitioner who merges these multidisciplinary powers to make comics that only you could create.

 Draw from a community with publishing power

-Comics culture continues to flourish in San Francisco, and CCA is home to a well-established graduate comics program.
+Comics culture continues to flourish in San Francisco, and CCA is home to a well-established graduate program in Comics.
 Our faculty are immersed in the scene, from helping launch the first San Francisco Comics Fest to leading entire publishing imprints dedicated to cartoonists of color and queer storytellers.
-Our alumni have contributed important works to the collective dialogue, including Maia Kobabe’s Gender Queer: A Memoir and Alex Combs’ upcoming Trans History: A Graphic Novel.
+Our alumni have contributed important works to the collective dialogue, including Maia Kobabe’s Gender Queer: A Memoir and Alex Combs’s forthcoming Trans History: A Graphic Novel.
 In short, we’re changing the types of stories told across the medium.

-As the only undergraduate BFA program like it on the West Coast, Comics uniquely prepares students to enter the professional comics industry with a singular artistic practice and critical capacity, having spent four years making comics that engage with the ethical, historical, and social dimensions of the greater world beyond the college, helping you develop a critical capacity and a singular artistic practice.
+As the only undergraduate program like it on the West Coast, CCA’s BFA in Comics prepares you to enter the professional comics industry.
+You’ll become immersed in a curriculum that engages with the ethical, historical, and social dimensions of the world beyond the college, helping you develop a critical capacity and a singular artistic practice.
 View an anthology of comics at CCA.

-Located on our growing San Francisco campus, BFA Comics facilities include studio and classroom spaces that encourage open-ended explorations and expansive storytelling, whether on a tablet or risograph.
-CCA also builds in opportunities for Comics students to get hands-on with complementary mediums that both extend and deepen their individual comics practice in preparation for a capstone thesis project in their senior year.
+Located on our growing San Francisco campus, BFA Comics students have access to studio and classroom spaces that encourage open-ended exploration and expansive storytelling, whether on a tablet or risograph.
+As a Comics student, you’ll also have opportunities to get hands-on with other mediums that extend and deepen your individual comics practice in preparation for a capstone thesis project in your senior year.

 Interdisciplinary making informs our practice